• Skip to primary navigation

 • Ground turkey meat - Get organic meat whenever possible

-• Fresh bread slices – gives a super soft texture to meatballs
+• Fresh bread slices - give a super soft texture to meatballs

 • Onion - chop them finely